It would be a huge understatement to say that hospitality and entertainment have taken a battering this year.

 Tel.: +852 XXXX XXXX | Email: email@example.com | Nationality: Hong Konger

 - Seasoned hospitality management professional with proven track record in hotel operations, customer service, and employee training and relations at leading hotels and resorts in Hong Kong including Genting Hong Kong, Royal Plaza Hotel, and Hong Kong Disneyland.
 [This is a perfect opening line for your profile.
 Mention names of hotels and establishments you’ve worked for in order to give a good impression to hiring managers.]

-- Played pivotal role in successful opening of Hong Kong Disneyland [This is another strong line to include in your executive summary as USS is a big project, and you being part of its opening shows a good deal of experience.]
+- Played pivotal role in successful opening of Hong Kong Disneyland [This is another strong line to include in your executive summary as Hong Kong Disneyland is a big project, and you being part of its opening shows a good deal of experience.]

-- Highly organized and meticulous results-oriented individual with capacity to create high value results for customer and organisation via careful trend evaluation and analysis
+- Highly organised and meticulous results-oriented individual with capacity to create high value results for customer and organisation via careful trend evaluation and analysis

 - Highly experienced in effectively managing and resolving customer concerns